jjsyp/portfolio/README.md

 # Portfolio
-Various projects I have worked on.
+Below you will find descriptions of and links to the various projects I have worked on that I showcase my personal talents and skills.

 **Project**: Text to speech benchmarking tool